hyperledger-archives/composer/packages/composer-website/jekylldocs/getting-started/prerequisites.md

 ---
 layout: default
-title: Task - Installing Development Pre-requisites Manually
+title: Task - Installing Development Pre-requisites
 category: tasks
-sidebar: sidebars/installing.md
+sidebar: sidebars/getting-started.md
-excerpt: How to install the development pre-requisites manually
+excerpt: How to install the development pre-requisites
 ---

 # Installing Development Pre-requisites

 ---

-The essential tools you will need are *npm*, *docker*, *docker-compose* and a code editor, for example *Atom* or *VSCode*.
+The essential tools you will need are *npm*, *docker*, *docker-compose* and a code editor for example *Atom* or *VSCode*.
 Samples are held in GitHub so *git* will be needed as well.

-Automatic installations scripts are available for [Ubuntu](./prerequisites.md)

 The recommended *minimum* versions are:
 *Docker*: v1.12.3